Work Experience Tips

 1. Know your goal.

 Whenever you look at getting some experience make sure you know exactly why you want to be there.
-With work experience, it is typically unpaid and as a result there is less of a motivator to do well in the work place.
-Before you start a placement, make sure to remember why you wanted the position in the first place and do your upmost to get the most out of each day.
-It could be to gain experience in your chosen work place, to meet new people, to gain purpose or perhaps even to try out an interest you currently have.
+With work experience, it is typically unpaid and as a result, there is less of a motivator to do well in the workplace.
+Before you start a placement, make sure to remember why you wanted the position in the first place and do your utmost to get the most out of each day.
+It could be to gain experience in your chosen workplace, to meet new people, to gain purpose or perhaps even to try out an interest you currently have.

 2. Ask around.